lgatto/SC-ICS-Proposal/SC-ISC-proposal.md

 ideally, them to be familiar with Software and Data Carpentry teaching techniques.

+Need to detail how this will be R specific:
+- concentrate on R modules
+- could suggest to prepare/contribute to R Sc/DC teaching material as part of the course

 The online instructor training will be open (free).
 What format: running over eight weeks or running over two full days?
 Individuals or groups (4-6 people)?